Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 2. **Personalized Admin Accounts:** Access MUST be via personalized accounts (e.g., usernames like “admin” should not be used).
 This SHOULD be a different account as the standard user account of that particular person.

 3. **Network Restrictions:** Access MUST be limited to internal network zones or authorized IPs if possible.
-System access MUST only be possible via a jump host
+System access MUST only be possible via a jump host.

 4. **Two-Factor Authentication:** Access MUST use a mandatory second authentication factor (such as hardware tokens, authenticator apps, X.509 client certificates) in combination with a strong user password.